miztiik/serverless-api-authorizer/README.md

 ## 📌 Who is using this

-This repository to teaches cloudformation to new developers, Solution Architects & Ops Engineers in AWS.
-Based on that knowledge these Udemy [course #1][103], [course #2][102] helps you build complete architecture in AWS.
+This repository teaches developers, Solution Architects & Ops Engineers how to build complete architecture in AWS.
+Based on that knowledge these Udemy [course #1][103], [course #2][102] have been created to enhance your skills.

 ### 💡 Help/Suggestions or 🐛 Bugs